stalinsanjeev/Azure_Developer_Associate/README.md

    * Creating a container and a Database in Azure Cosmos DB <br>
    * Adding, Reading, Replacing, Deleting items <br>
    * Cosmos DB - Stored Procedure, Trigger and using Table API

+ ### Azure Storage Queue and Azure Service Bus Queue and Azure Service Bus Topic
+   * Azure Storage Queue           - Creating a Storage Queue to Add, peek and messages <br>
+   * Azure Storage Queue           - Creating a Storage to Send and Recieve objects and store in a table <br>
+   * Azure Storage Queue Function  - Creating a function that can pickup messages from queue <br>
+   * Azure Service Bus Queue       - Creating a service Bus Queue to Send peek and recieve messages <br>
+   * Azure Service Bus Queue       - Message Proccesor, Time to live, Dead letter Queue, Duplicate Message Detection  <br>
+   * Azure Service Bus Topic       - Sending and Recieving messages, filters - Correlation, Boolean, SQL

+ ### Azure Event Hub and Azure Event Grid
+   * Azure Event Hub               - Creating a Azure Event Hub and sending and recieving data from it, Working with partition keys <br>
+   * Azure Event Grid              - Creating a Azure Event Grid and Processing Blobs

  ### Azure Security
    * Azure Active Directory - Role Based Access Control <br>